-&lt;sup>1This is not to suggest that a manufacturing process could not be more complicated, but the traditional assembly line process possesses this feature.
+1 This is not to suggest that a manufacturing process could not be more complicated, but the traditional assembly line process possesses this feature.

-$^{2}$ There may also be informal networks, but they are not the focus here.
-Informal networks may arise through a principle-agent problem of imperfect monitoring.
+2 There may also be informal networks, but they are not the focus here.
+Informal networks may arise through a principal-agent problem of imperfect monitoring.
 A manager may order a worker to split her time evenly on the two projects, but she may not, in practice.
 An alternative way to conceptualize this phenomenon is that the formal network is measured with error.

-$^{3}$ Peer effects have been indicated as one of the main empirical determinants of several important social phenomena (see Jackson and Zenou, 2013, part III, for a collection of recent studies ).
+3 Peer effects have been indicated as one of the main empirical determinants of several important social phenomena (see Jackson and Zenou, 2013, part III, for a collection of recent studies).